-Yes, all Great Plains IDEA universities are accredited by the association in their region.
+Yes, all Great Plains IDEA member universities are accredited by regional agencies.
 For our member universities, accrediting agencies are the North Central Association of College and Schools (NCA), Southern Association of Colleges and Schools (SACS), Northwest Commission on Colleges and Universities (NWCCU) or the Western Association of Schools and Colleges (WASC).

 You access coursework through the online Learning Management System (LMS) of the teaching university.
 At the end of the semester, instructors report grades to your home university for your official transcript.
 The course appears on the transcript as a home university course rather than a transfer course.